Passenger plane crashes, catches fire at Kathmandu airport

 - At rally, Trump again calls for the death penalty for drug dealers

-“I can’t say exactly how many have been rescued,” Mohammed Selim, the airline’s manager in Kathmandu, told Dhaka-based Somoy TV station by phone.

-Amanda Summers, an American who works in Nepal, watched the crash happen from the terrace of her home office, not far from the airport.

-“It was flying so low I thought it was going to run into the mountains,” she said.
-She said it was unclear if it had reached the runway when it landed.
-“All of a sudden there was a blast and then another blast,” she said.
+“It was flying so low I thought it was going to run into the mountains,” said Summers, who watched the crash from the terrace of her home office, not far from the airport.
+“All of a sudden there was a blast and then another blast.”

-Fire crews put out the flames very quickly, perhaps within a minute, she said, though clouds of thick, dark smoke rose into the sky above Kathmandu, the capital of the Himalayan nation.
+Fire crews put out the flames quickly, perhaps within a minute, she said, though for a time clouds of thick, dark smoke rose into the sky above the city.

-Selim, the US-Bangla manager, said the plane had circled the airport twice as it waited for clearance to land.
+The plane had circled the airport twice as it waited for clearance to land, Mohammed Selim, the airline’s manager in Kathmandu, told Dhaka-based Somoy TV station by telephone.

 US-Bangla Airlines operates Boeing 737-800 and smaller Bombardier Dash 8 Q-400 planes.